 Lymphoma and other malignancies, some fatal, have been reported in children and adolescent patients treated with TNF blockers of which SIMPONI® is a member.
 Approximately half the cases were lymphomas, including Hodgkin's and non-Hodgkin's lymphoma.
 The other cases represented a variety of malignancies, including rare malignancies usually associated with immunosuppression and malignancies not usually observed in children or adolescents.
 Malignancies occurred after a median of 30 months after the first dose of therapy.
 Most of the patients were receiving concomitant immunosuppressants.

 In the controlled portions of clinical trials of all TNF-blocking agents including SIMPONI®, more cases of lymphoma have been observed among patients receiving TNF-blocking treatment compared with control patients.
 In the Rheumatoid Arthritis (RA), Psoriatic Arthritis (PsA), and Ankylosing Spondylitis (AS) clinical trials, the incidence of lymphoma per 100 patient-years of follow-up was 0.21 (95% CI: 0.03, 0.77) in the combined SIMPONI® group compared with an incidence of 0 (95% CI: 0, 0.96) in the placebo group.
 In clinical trials, the incidence of malignancies other than lymphoma was not increased with exposure to SIMPONI® and was similar to what would be expected in the general population.
 In controlled and uncontrolled portions of the Phase 2/3 studies in ulcerative colitis (UC) with a mean follow-up of approximately 1 year, there were no cases of lymphoma with SIMPONI®.
-Cases of acute and chronic leukemia have been reported with postmarketing TNF-blocker use.
+Short follow-up periods, such as those of 1 year or less in the studies above, may not adequately reflect the true incidence of malignancies.
+Cases of acute and chronic leukemia have been reported with TNF-blocker use, including SIMPONI®.
 The risks and benefits of TNF-blocker therapy should be considered prior to initiating therapy in patients with a known malignancy or who develop a malignancy.

 Postmarketing cases of hepatosplenic T-cell lymphoma (HSTCL), a rare type of T-cell lymphoma, have been reported in patients treated with TNF blockers.
 These cases have had a very aggressive disease course and have been fatal.
 Nearly all reported cases have occurred in patients with Crohn's disease or UC, and the majority were in adolescent and young adult males.
 Almost all of these patients had received treatment with azathioprine or 6-mercaptopurine concomitantly with a TNF blocker at or prior to diagnosis.
 A risk for the development for HSTCL in patients treated with TNF blockers cannot be excluded.